-> The surface combat ship features an open-architecture design with a semi-planing mono-hull made of steel and an aluminium superstructure.
-It can be built in different sizes with a length ranging between 118.6m-150m to provide mission flexibility.
+The surface combat ship features an open-architecture design with a semi-planing mono-hull made of steel and an aluminium superstructure.
+It can be built in different sizes with a length ranging between 118.6m to 150m to provide mission flexibility.

-> The large flight deck at the rear is intended to support take-off and landing operations of an MH-60R Seahawk multi-mission maritime helicopter.
+The large flight deck at the rear supports take-off and landing operations of an MH-60R Seahawk multi-mission maritime helicopter.
 It will also feature a large hangar to accommodate a helicopter and two vertical take-off and landing unmanned air vehicles (VTUAVs).

-> The articulating stern ramp is designed to permit fast and safe deployment of boats.
+The articulating stern ramp is designed to enable fast and safe deployment of boats.

-> MMSC armament details
+MMSC armament details

 In ASuW configuration, the ship can be armed with two Harpoon shipboard launchers with eight RGM-84 Harpoon Block II anti-ship missiles, one MK-15 Mod 31 SeaRAM close-in weapon system (CIWS) with 11-cell RIM 116C Block II Rolling Airframe Missiles (RAMs), a 57mm Mk110 deck gun and a medium-calibre rapid-fire gun.